 The hotel pool can get very crowded, and isn’t the most relaxing place to be.
 If you want to get away from the crowds, there are chairs and cabanas for rent on the lawn and beach.

-The beachside canvas chairs are just $10 per day, the chairs on the lawn are $60, oceanview cabanas are $150, and the ocean hale (which the concierge described as a “grassy tent”) are $200 per day.
+You can rent beachside canvas chairs for just $10 per day.
+The chairs on the lawn cost $60, oceanview cabanas are $150, and the ocean hale (which the concierge described as a “grassy tent”) rents for $200 per day.
 I find it comical that someone would pay $400+ per night for an oceanview room, then another $200 per day for an oceanside “grassy tent.”

 I did spend a day renting a chair to work on the beach.
 It was nice until the waves got angry and chased me away.
 On a sunny day, though, it’s a great place to relax.